-Dry orgasm occurs when a man reaches sexual climax but doesn't release (ejaculate) semen from the penis — or releases very little semen.
+Dry orgasm occurs when you reach sexual climax but don't release semen from the penis (ejaculate) — or you release very little semen.
 Semen is the thick, white fluid that carries sperm.

-Dry orgasm usually isn't harmful, but it can interfere with a man's ability to father a child.
+Dry orgasm usually isn't harmful, but it can interfere with the ability to father a child.
 Over time, many men say a dry orgasm feels normal.

 - Wein AJ, et al., eds.
 Disorders of male orgasm and ejaculation.
 In: Campbell-Walsh Urology.
 11th ed.
 Philadelphia, Pa.: Elsevier; 2016. https://www.clinicalkey.com.
 Accessed May 29, 2017.

 - Cancer can affect a man's ability to ejaculate.
 American Cancer Society. https://www.cancer.org/treatment/treatments-and-side-effects/physical-side-effects/fertility-and-sexual-side-effects/sexuality-for-men-with-cancer/ejaculation-and-treatment.html.
 Accessed May 29, 2017.